mattcone/markdown-guide/_tools/gitjournal.md

     link: https://github.com/GitJournal/GitJournal
 ---

-[GitJournal](https://gitjournal.io) is a mobile first markdown editor integrated with Git.
+[GitJournal](https://gitjournal.io) is a mobile-first Markdown editor integrated with Git.

-It supporting syncing your notes using any Git Repository accessible vis SSH - Github / GitLab / Gitea / Your own Server.
-The entire code base is also completely Open Source.
-GitJournal focuses on giving users control of their data and allowing them to access it over multiple devices using an open and well known protocol - Git.
-There are various free and commercial providers of Git Hosting, and setting up your own Git Server has a much lower bar to entry than any other syncing solution.
+It supporting syncing your notes using any git repository accessible vis SSH, including GitHub, GitLab, Gitea, or your own server.
+The entire code base is also completely open source.
+GitJournal focuses on giving users control of their data and allowing them to access it with multiple devices using an open and well known protocol: git.
+There are various free and commercial git hosting providers, and setting up your own git server has a lower bar of entry than any other syncing solution.

 GitJournal additionally lets you easily link your notes together with a Wiki style link - ``[[FileName]]``.
-This lets you easily interlink different ideas and even build your own Zettelkasten.
+This lets you easily interlink different ideas and even build your own knowledge base.

 {% include tool-syntax-table.html %}